 I honestly, do not believe there is a better made, or more durable spinner than the Mepps, and ever since the competition started to move their production offshore, the quality gap between them and the rest has only increased.

 If I have to describe the Aglia in just a couple of sentences it will be durable, dependable, and finesse.
-When I buy a mepps, I know the quality that I am going to get.
-They are also a very finesse and relatively lightweight so they do not create a lot of disturbance as they move through the water.
+When I buy a Mepps, I know the quality that I am going to get.
+They are also very finesse and relatively lightweight so they do not create a lot of disturbance as they move through the water.

 The blade of the Mepps Agilia spins into action almost immediately, even a very slow retrieve will have it buzzing around.